CrucibleMC/Grimoire-Mixins-1.12.2/README.md

 There are several modules for different things... just use the ones you want :V Seriously, don't throw all of them if you don't need them!

+### Configuration

+Most of these mixins features can be disabled, just open the "mixin.modname.json" inside the jars and delete the correspondent class you do not want to be applied.

 ###### ExCompressum-Mixin

 * Reload the mod after the POST_INIT event to fix some sync issues with drop chances and JEI
+* Entirely disable AutoSieves Food Boost
 * Requirements:
   * ExCompressum Mod